-1 In addition to the plants described, our 50/50 joint venture with Canfor Corporation owns and operates a plant in Ft.
+In addition to the plants described, our 50/50 joint venture with Canfor Corporation owns and operates a plant in Ft.
 St. John, British Columbia, Canada, that has an annual production capacity of 820 million square feet of OSB.
+LP currently intends to acquire the remaining interest in the plant in 2013.